Nedtheyak/custom-discord-docs/docs/creating-roles-and-permissions.md

     You will automatically select the new role once it has been created.
 You can now enable and disable permissions for the new role.

     Here, we give an example of the permissions a regular server member without administrative powers may have.
+We'll call the role `Test Role`.

     <img src="https://kaydens.ca/user-docs-discord/assets/images/test_role_general_permissions.PNG" alt="General Permissions."/>